ajlopez/EthMeta/README.md

 ## Versions

 - 0.0.1: Plain users (no account associated)
-- Current: Users with associated account.
+- 0.0.2: Users with associated account.
 They sign the proxy invocation data.

 ## To Do